elementary/.github/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+about: Suggest a new idea or request a missing feature
 title: ''
 labels: 'Priority: Wishlist, Needs Design'
 assignees: ''